Vyral/base-template/_posts/2021-09-28-tina-tamboer-on-our-market-september-2021.md

 20:50 — How to decide where to buy an investment property

-21\.15 — Areas that are growing
+21:15 — Areas that are growing

 22:29 — Phoenix area 20-year prediction

-23:25 — USA population issues and the risk for the home values
+23:25 — USA population issues and the risk for home values

 24:10 — How does Phoenix compare to the rest of the country?

-I hope this information helped you get a better grasp of where the market is at and where it’s headed.
+I hope this information helped you get a better grasp of where the market is and where it’s headed.
 If you have questions about our conversation or anything else real estate-related, feel free to give me a call.
 I’d love to help.